 Two types of technology will be used: Mechanical Biological Treatment (MBT) and Energy from Waste (EfW)

 Mechanical Biological Treatment (MBT) A Mechanical Biological Treatment (MBT) plant is a type of waste processing facility that combines an automated mechanical pre-sorting facility and a form of biological treatment.
 The mechanical treatment component of the plant typically resembles a Materials Recovery Facility (MRF) and separates different materials to allow for efficient management of the waste.
 The biological treatment can include composting, bio-drying or anaerobic digestion.
 The type of waste treatment being proposed in the MBT plant is widely used in Great Britain and Europe.
-A recent study on MBT plants in Europe suggests that there are more than 330 plants currently in operation with a capacity to treat up to 33 million tonnes annually.
+In early 2017, Europe had a total of about 570 active MBT plants with a treatment capacity of 55 million tonnes and many more in different stages of development.

 The proposed MBT will have the capacity to accept and treat up to 300,000 tonnes of waste.
 However, based on the assumed waste composition and projected waste tonnages, the plant is expected to treat approximately 245,000 tonnes per year.
 Materials such as metals, plastics and other recyclable products will be extracted from the waste at the mechanical treatment stage using automated separation equipment and manual hand picking.
 The organic rich material of the waste remaining after recyclate extraction will be treated in the Bio-drying Tunnels to reduce its mass and improve its calorific value.
 Following the MBT process, any material which cannot be recycled will be conveyed to the EfW plant as a Refuse Derived Fuel (RDF) for recovery.
 All stages of the MBT operations are undertaken in purpose-designed, fully enclosed buildings, thus preventing noise, dust and smells from escaping.